-- The work of the Truth and Reconciliation Commission, and reparations for the history of genocide, theft, and impoverishment leveraged against our indigenous people.
+- Support the work of the Truth and Reconciliation Commission, and reparations for the history of genocide, theft, and impoverishment leveraged against our indigenous people.

 - Amend the federal regulations to streamline the recognition process of Tribal Nations, and provide regulations for recognition of a Native Hawaiian Nation and other Pacific and Caribbean Islanders.

-- Increasing efforts to appoint tribal citizens to Tribal liaison positions, boards and commissions at all levels of government to ensure representation in all policies and decisions impacting Tribal Nations.
+- Increase efforts to appoint tribal citizens to Tribal liaison positions, boards and commissions at all levels of government to ensure representation in all policies and decisions impacting Tribal Nations.

-- Federal law which will prohibit states assuming jurisdiction over reservations.
+- Enact federal law which will prohibit states assuming jurisdiction over reservations.

-- Legislation that reaffirms the Congressional intent of the Indian Reorganization Act, which authorizes the Secretary of the Interior to take land into trust for all federally recognized Tribal Nations.
+- Pass legislation that reaffirms the Congressional intent of the Indian Reorganization Act, which authorizes the Secretary of the Interior to take land into trust for all federally recognized Tribal Nations.

-- Funding Native elders with resources to train and educate Native youth in their Tribal identity, history and cultural resiliency.
+- Fund Native elders with resources to train and educate Native youth in their Tribal identity, history and cultural resiliency.

-- Declaring the second Monday in October as “Indigenous Peoples Day”.
+- Declare the second Monday in October as “Indigenous Peoples Day”.

-- Reversing any efforts or actions by U.S. government which reduced Tribal lands or resource rights.
+- Reverse any efforts or actions by U.S. government which reduced Tribal lands or resource rights.

-- Protection of sacred sites and lands from sale, mining, or transfer without consultation with tribes.
+- Protect sacred sites and lands from sale, mining, or transfer without consultation with tribes.

-- Improvement of Native lands’ justice systems, which, due mainly to chronic underfunding, make it difficult to enforce prosecution of non-natives accused of serious crimes.
+- Improve Native lands’ justice systems, which, due mainly to chronic underfunding, make it difficult to enforce prosecution of non-natives accused of serious crimes.

-- Mandating that all property tax revenues from tribal (reservation) lands shall be shared with the tribes.
+- Mandate that all property tax revenues from tribal (reservation) lands shall be shared with the tribes.

 - Ensure full funding for the Indian Health Service and the establishment of at least one IHS clinic in each state, dependent on geographic area.

-- Increasing and expanding community health centers and behavioral and mental health services for Native youth within Tribal communities and school systems.
+- Increase and expand community health centers and behavioral and mental health services for Native youth within Tribal communities and school systems.

-- Ensuring that all reservations have adequate federally funded medical facilities.
+- Ensure that all reservations have adequate federally funded medical facilities.

-- Expanded funding of programs that combat economic, behavioral and social health problems such as substance abuse, homelessness, suicide prevention and food insecurities.
+- Expand funding of programs that combat economic, behavioral and social health problems such as substance abuse, homelessness, suicide prevention and food insecurities.

 - Expand VAWA to include funding for judicial training.